MuyanXie/Project-Catan/README.md

 Opening your brower, you will be able to see the home page at http://localhost:3000/

 ## Using the Website:
+Click participate, you will be promoted to the register page.
+You can register a new user or sign in with an existing user.
+After signing in, you will be able to see the home page of the platform.
 <p>
   <img src="Pictures/Register.png" width="50%" height = "600" style="display: block; margin: 0 auto"/>
 </p>